OCR-D/spec/web_api.md

       processor name, workspace ID and parameters, or
     * Start a workflow on a workspace by calling the `POST /workflow/{workflow-id}` endpoint with the chosen workflow ID and workspace ID.
-    * In both case, a job ID is returned.
+    * In both cases, a job ID is returned.
 5. With the given job ID, it is possible to check the job status by calling:
     * `GET /processor/{executable}/{job-id}` for a single processor, or
     * `GET /workflow/{workflow-id}/{job-id}` for the workflow.
+6. Download the resulting workspace via the `GET /workspace/{workspace-id}` endpoint and get back an OCRD-ZIP.
-6. The result can be downloaded by calling the `GET /workspace/{workspace-id}` endpoint.
-In case users only want metadata of the workspace but not the files, simply set the header to `Accept: application/json`.
+   Set the request header to `Accept: application/json` in case you only want the meta-data of the workspace but not the files.

 ## Suggested OCR-D System Architecture